gr33ndata/dmoz-urlclassifier/README.md

 If you are going to download their RDF files, you can find to scripts here that are useful to you.

 * dmoz2csv.py: This scripts converts their RDF data into a CSV file.
 Each line of CSV file contains a uniqie ID, URL and the category of that URL as seen in DMOZ.
-* csv2traintest.py: Then this script can take the resulting CSV from above and convert it into training and test datasets as explained by [Bykan-2009](http://dl.acm.org/citation.cfm?id=1526880).
+* csv2traintest.py: Then this script can take the resulting CSV from above and convert it into training and test datasets as explained by [Bykan et al](http://dl.acm.org/citation.cfm?id=1526880).

 Feeding "csv2traintest.py" on "dmoz0409.csv" will result in producing 15 training and test file pairs.